sagunms/NeuroCrypto/README.md

 		cout << "Status: SUCCESS!";
 	else cout << "Status: FAILED!";

-For each iteration of Alice’s TPM, random input vector will be produced (using CreateRandomVector function of TPMInputVector class), the output value of TPM will be computed (using ComputeTPMResult function) and this output value will be available to Bob’s TPM B. Bob’s TPM should follow the same iterative procedure.
+For each iteration of Alice's TPM, random input vector will be produced (using CreateRandomVector function of TPMInputVector class), the output value of TPM will be computed (using ComputeTPMResult function) and this output value will be available to Bob's TPM B. Bob's TPM should follow the same iterative procedure.
 During synchronization, both parties A and B continually check for the equality of both their TPMOutput values.

 ## Key Generation and Synchronization Outputs